Becoming Senna

 Reproduction is prohibited without prior authorization.

 In Letter 1 – Montreux, May 14, 1979, Senna describes the testing of innovative water-cooled kart engines in Italy.
 He provides technical data, explains performance differences, and includes two mechanical sketches.
-The letter reveals his early obsession with precision and his belief that this engine technology could revolutionize karting.
+The letter documents his early focus on technical precision and his belief that this engine technology could transform karting.

 In Letter 2 – Milan, June 11, 1979, Senna recounts a series of difficult races marked by mechanical problems, strategic decisions, and high-level competition.
 He reflects with clarity and detail, showing his determination to improve and offering a glimpse into the mind of a young racer already thinking like a future world champion.